mamdouni/fluxv2-tutorial/docs/Image Automation/4_Image_Automation_Production.md

 ```

+well this is not sufficient, check the real file from the sources to get a more updated version.

 ## Automate image update

 First of all, you need to add the marker to image you need to update by specifing the namespace and the policy name :